Learning more physically realistic dynamics in machine-learning based weather forecasting with latent-space constraints

-Interestingly, the spin-up fields produced by the two models remain similar during the early forecast period, with the Pearson correlation coefficient of Q500 reaching 0.98 over the first 8 days, indicating their similar large-scale dynamical behavior.
-However, this correlation drops rapidly to 0.9 over the subsequent four days, as the DFM-LC begins to generate finer-scale structures that interact with the large-scale flow, leading to substantially different spin-up outcomes compared to the DFM-MC.
-Notably, the DFM-LC appears to develop fine-scale structures only after the establishment of the large-scale circulation, rather than simultaneously, which is dynamically consistent with the multiscale nature of atmospheric adjustment.
+Interestingly, the forecasts of DFM-MC and DFM-LC remain highly similar over the first 6 forecast days of this experiment, which correspond to an adjustment stage from smoothed initial conditions that are physically unrealistic.
+During this period, the correlation between the two forecasts reaches 0.95, indicating their similar large-scale dynamical behavior.
+Thereafter, this consistency drops rapidly as DFM-LC begins to generate finer-scale structures that interact with the large-scale flow.
+This suggests that the forecast differences between DFM-LC and DFM-MC primarily stem from the way the learned dynamics represent interactions between large and small scales.
+Notably, the DFM-LC develop fine-scale structures primarily after the establishment of the large-scale circulation, rather than simultaneously, which is dynamically consistent with the multiscale character of atmospheric dynamics~\cite{hoskins1972atmospheric,hoskins1982mathematical}.